 1) Urbanization is responsible for 40% of overall carbon emissions in the atmosphere.

 2) Since urbanization means constructing more building which requires space hence trees (carbon sinker) are cut down in massive amount.

-How can we globally and individually mitigate the impacts of climate change?
+How can we individually mitigate the impacts of climate change?

-The only way to control the impact of climate change is to control our emission of greenhouse gases in the atmosphere.
+The only way to control the impact of climate change is to control our emission of greenhouse gases into the atmosphere.

-Here are the measures that we can adapt and act to reduce our impacts on the emission of greenhouses gases.
+Here are the measures that we can adapt and act on to reduce our impacts on the emission of greenhouse gases.

 1) We can work on our daily diet by restricting the consumption of those food items which emit high carbon footprints in the atmosphere mainly like meat, pork, chicken, cheese, salmon and should consume more green vegetables, pulses, milk, tomatoes, daal, etc which emit only 0.7 to 4% of carbon in the atmosphere.

-2) Since trees act as carbon sinker hence we can also adopt the method of plantation in our vicinities individually or by joining the environmental concerned NGOs and groups.
+2) Since trees act as carbon sinkers hence we can also adopt the method of plantation in our vicinities individually or by joining the environmental concerned NGOs and groups.

-3) We can work on our daily habits like by restricting the excessive usage of electricity which can reduce 1/3 kg of CO2 in a day, using a reusable shopping bag which can reduce 5kg CO2 a year, drying clothes on the rope rather than in machines which can save up to 200kg CO2 a year.
+3) We can work on our daily habits such as restricting the excessive usage of electricity, which can reduce 1/3 kg of CO2 in a day.
+Using a reusable shopping bag that can reduce 5kg CO2 a year, drying clothes on the rope rather than in machines can save up to 200kg CO2 a year.

-4) We can also join and support the protests against climate change, share articles, websites, and current reports to aware others about the update of climate change.
+4) We can also join and support the protests against climate change, share articles, websites, and current reports to aware others of the update of climate change.